 When using the right form to grow bigger and stronger muscles, the significance of vertical and horizontal pathways changes how you workout.
 Vertical and horizontal pathways force you to use more mental energy and less volume to perform each lift.

-Staying on the vertical and horizontal lines requires you to move slowly and concentrate during the concentric, eccentric, and isometric portion of each lift.
+Staying on the vertical and horizontal lines requires you to move slowly and concentrate during the concentric, eccentric, and isometric portions of each lift.
 The more you drive off the line, the worst your results.
 It is possible to workout; get injured without getting bigger or stronger.
 If you don’t believe me, look around the gym.
 Some guys have done it for years.

 Not all exercises form vertical and horizontal lines during the lift.
 Some exercises like the curl and fly form 180-degree arcs.
 Curls and flies create a semicircle around the muscle you intend to work.

 By focusing on the pathway the weight moves and not your body, you can get the results you are looking for and deserve.
-Do not get caught up in an ego trip and try to lift more weight than you need to build and strengthen your muscles.
+Do not get caught up in an ego trip; try to lift more weight than you need to build and strengthen your muscles.
 Most of the guys in the gym are lifting too heavy and will never see any results.

 A good workout should pressure the muscles you want to build and not exhaust you after the workout.
-Your mission is to stimulate and challenge your muscles to grow, not destroy them, by using incorrect forms or lifting too much weight.
+Your mission is to stimulate and challenge your muscles to grow, not destroy them by using incorrect forms or lifting too much weight.